joed7/Creational-design-patterns/abstractfactory.md

 ##Abstract Factory

 Abstract Factory provides an interface for creating families of related products; By writing code to the interface, we decouple our code from the actual factory that creates the products.
-Since our client code is decoupled from the acutal products, we can subsitute different factories to get different beahviors.
-This allows us to implement a family of factories of similar theme but meant for diffent parameters like regions, demographics. operating systems etc.
+Since our client code is decoupled from the actual products, we can substitute different factories to get different behaviors.
+This allows us to implement a family of factories of similar theme, but meant for different parameters like regions, demographics. operating systems etc.

 The UML diagram for this design pattern looks like this:

 ![](https://github.com/joed7/Creational-design-patterns/blob/master/images/Abstract_Factory_design_pattern.png)

-Our implmentation for this design pattern consists of the following components:
+Our implementation for this design pattern consists of the following components:

 * [Pizza Ingredient Factory](https://github.com/joed7/Creational-design-patterns/blob/master/src/com/pattern/abstractfactory/PizzaIngredientFactory.java): This is the class that provides an interface for a family of products.
-In this example, the products whose families we make are Dough, Sauce, cheese etc.
+In this example, the products, whose families we make, are Dough, Sauce, cheese etc.

 ```
 public interface PizzaIngredientFactory {